-Azusa Pacific University offers a Bachelor of Arts in Music with emphases in Applied Music (Performance), Church Music, Music Education, Music Theory, and Commercial Music, a Master of Arts in Performance, and a Master of Music Education.
+Azusa Pacific University offers a Bachelor of Arts in Music with emphases in Applied Music (Performance), Church Music, Music Education, Music Theory, and Commercial Music, a Bachelor of Music in Performance, a Master of Arts in Performance, and a Master of Music Education.
 The School of Music continually refines and upgrades its programs.
-The pursuit of excellence in the classroom and performance draws, sharpens, blends, and matures the talents of each student.
+The pursuit of excellence in the classroom and in performance draws, sharpens, blends, and matures the talents of each student.

-Prospective music majors are required to take placement examinations in their performance areas and music theory.
+Prospective music majors are required to perform placement auditions in their performance areas and take a placement examination in music theory.
 The theory examinations include key and meter signatures, major and minor scales, and intervals.
 Those who are deficient in theory are required to take MUS 120 Music Fundamentals for music majors before proceeding with Theory I.

-Each student must pass a piano proficiency examination or enroll in a piano class until the requirement is met.
+Each student must pass a piano proficiency examination or enroll in a piano class until the proficiency requirement is met.
 This requirement is normally met at the satisfactory conclusion of MUS 108 Piano Class.
-Placement auditions are held for all performance areas.

 There is a demand for teachers who possess music skills in elementary and secondary schools in both public and private sectors.
 There are many positions in the field of church music for ministers of music and accompanists.
 The performance emphasis serves the needs of those students who wish to teach privately, consider a career as a full-time performer, or teach applied lessons at the college level.
 The music theory emphasis gives a foundation to those seeking a career in music writing and arranging.
-Other opportunities exist in the music industry and many Azusa Pacific graduates fulfill their collegiate ambitions there.
+Other opportunities exist in the music industry.
+Many Azusa Pacific graduates fulfill their career goals there.